Back to Podcast Guides

 • If practice brings more rigidity, dissociation, panic, or compulsion, reduce intensity and widen support.

-• If practice repeatedly destabilizes you, do not interpret that as spiritual failure.
-Treat it as information about sequencing, dosage, and container.
+• If practice repeatedly destabilizes you, treat that as information about sequencing, dosage, and container.
+Not spiritual failure.

-John gives a provocative model: trauma can narrow the attentional system and fuse awareness to that survival-oriented attention.
-When everyone around you relates to that contracted self, it becomes normalized as “who I am.”9
+John gives a provocative model: trauma narrows the attentional system and fuses awareness to survival-oriented attention.
+When everyone around you relates to that contracted self, it becomes normalized as "who I am."

-You do not have to adopt John’s full metaphysics to use the move.
-Practically, the distinction is:
+You don't have to adopt John's full metaphysics to use the move.
+Practically:

 • Attention is the spotlight: the email, the threat, the ache, the argument, the mantra, the goal.